Skip to content

 Section titled “afterAll(fn: (fixtures) => void | Promise<void>): void”

 Run a function once after all tests in the current suite.
-Receives { device, projectName }.
+Receives the same fixtures as beforeAll.

 beforeEach(fn: (fixtures) => void | Promise<void>): void